AndreasLrx/ecstasy/doc/Tutorial.md

 ## Implement a custom storage {#CustomStorageTutorial}

 You can specify which storage you want a component to use with the define @ref SET_COMPONENT_STORAGE.
-By default the @ref ecstasy::MapStorage is used for all components but you may implement a more suitable storage based on your component.
+By default the @ref ecstasy::MapStorage "MapStorage" is used for all components but you may implement a more suitable storage based on your component.

-To create a custom storage, you need to validate the @ref ecstasy::IsStorage concept.
+To create a custom storage, you need to validate the @ref ecstasy::IsStorage "IsStorage" concept.
 In addition you also need to implement the contains and emplace methods (see MapStorage).

 ## Making registry queries {#QueryTutorial}

-When you populated your registry with entities and resources you can query them with the... @ref ecstasy::Registry::query method.
+When you populated your registry with entities and resources you can query them with the... @ref ecstasy::Registry::query() "query()" method.
 It will iterate on every entities having the requested components and return a reference of them.

 The easiest syntax is to use tuple unpacking in a for loop: